MorrisMA/MiniCPU-S/README.md

 In its current state, the instruction set for the MiniCPU-S has been defined and the initial release of the MiniCPU-S System Design Description has been made.
 The MiniCPU-S serial ALU has been coded, tested, and released.
-The MiniCPU-S Program Control Unit (PCU) is in development.
+The MiniCPU-S Program Control Unit (PCU) has been coded and released, and is currently being tested.

 The reference target for the MiniCPU-S are Xilinx XC95xxx CPLDs, although the RTL is not restricted to that family.
-The RTL for the serial ALU of the MiniCPU-S, written in Verilog, has been targeted to the XC9572-7PC44 device.
-A 16-bit version of the serial ALU fits into that device with 95% utilization of the macrocells in that device.
-The RTL has also been fitted to devices in the Xilinx XC9500XL and XC2R Coolrunner II CPLD families, and the Xilinx Spartan 3AN FPGA family.
+The RTL for the Serial ALU of the MiniCPU-S, written in Verilog, has been targeted to the XC9572-7PC44 device.
+A 16-bit version of the Serial ALU fits into that device with 71% utilization of the macrocells in that device, and the Serial PCU also fits into an XC9572-7PC44 device with 71% utilization of macrocells.
+(The synthesis and fitting parameters are the same for both of these MiniCPU-S componentsThe RTL has also been fitted to devices in the Xilinx XC9500XL and XC2R Coolrunner II CPLD families, and the Xilinx Spartan 3AN FPGA family.

 Instruction Set
 ---------------